addiscent/php-server-mon-sys/README.md

       172.17.2.109

-See instructions below for example client connections, using _MySQL Client Program_ and _phpMyAdmin_.
+See instructions below for example client connections, using _MySQL Client Program_.

 ##### Using A _MySQL_ Client Program With _PHP Server Monitor_ Database
 The following instructions assume you are already familiar with _MySQL_ commands and operation procedures.

-The command below pulls and temporarily loads a _mysql_ Docker container for use as a _MySQL client_.
+The command below pulls and temporarily loads a _mysql_ _Docker_ container for use as a _MySQL client_.
 After exiting the _mysql> prompt_, the temporary _MySQL client_ container is automatically discarded.

 Enter the following command, (substitute the _MySQL_ server _Docker_ container IP address which you discovered above as the IP address value):